enix/ansible-filebeat/README.md

 List of stuff to improve in this role
 - make role fully working on RedHat systems (especially GPG key and repo changes)
 - make filebeat_version working again on debian with repo
-- check that filebeat service really enabled on system (not the case with basic installation) and so will start on boot
 - readd tls stuff when needed
 - A more complete version but without template of configuration is available here https://github.com/DavidWittman/ansible-filebeat.
-- Move out repository setup into dedicated role using depends.

 License
 -------